 2. Once you've decided where you want to act, it's time to pick up the phone and make some calls.
 Call your local park board, homeowner's association or county board, ask them if they are using Roundup, and try to schedule a meeting with someone to discuss switching to natural and organic landscape management practices.

 4. If you meet resistance from the local entity you are trying to persuade to stop spraying Roundup, it's time to start forming a local movement to build grassroots pressure.
-If you haven't already, join a local #Regenerate Facebook group, or start a new one, to connect with neighbors who are interested in starting a local #Resist Roundup action team.
+If you haven't already, join a local #Regenerate Facebook group to connect with neighbors who are interested in starting a local #Resist Roundup action team.

 5. Create a petition and start gathering signatures, then invite these people to a meetup to join your local #Resist Roundup action team.